vynci/vynci-dev-v4/posts/robot-control-using-aws-iot-core/index.md

 ![Summary](./rovy_p1_conclusion.mp4)

-The next step would be to integrate a video stream into the rover, which will enable us to have a vision of the rover's perspective.
+The next step would be to integrate a video stream into the rover, which will enable us to have a visual of the rover's point of view.
 I hope you enjoy reading this, and stay tuned for the upcoming updates of this project.
 Thank you!